cpwilson87/notes/docs/data-structures/queues.md

 # Queues

-Queues are conceptually similar to stacks; both are sequential structures, but queues process elements in the order they were entered rather than the most recent element.

-As a result, queues can be thought of as a FIFO (first in, first out) version of stacks.
-These are helpful as a buffer for requests, storing each request in the order it was received until it can be processed.

-For a visual, consider a single-lane tunnel: the first car to enter is the first car to exit.
-If other cars should wish to exit, but the first stops, all cars will have to wait for the first to exit before they can proceed.

-- Advantages
-  - Dynamic size
-  - Orders data in the order it was received
-  - Low runtime
-- Disadvantages
-  - Can only retrieve the oldest element

-Queues come with common methods:
+Queues are an abstract data structure, somewhat similar to Stacks.
+Unlike stacks, a queue is open at both its ends.
+One end is always used to insert data (enqueue) and the other is used to remove data (dequeue).
+Queue follows a first-in-first-out methodology, i.e., the data item stored first will be accessed first.

+A real-world example of queue can be a single-lane one-way road, where the vehicle enters first, exits first.

+As with stacks, a queue can also be implemented using Arrays, Linked-lists, Pointers and Structures.

+## Basic Operations

+Queue operations may involve initializing or defining the queue, utilising it, and then completely erasing it from the memory.
+Here we shall try to understand the basic operations associated with queues:

-- enqueue - add data to queue
+- **Enqueue** - store an item to the queue.
-- dequeue - remove data from the queue
+- **Dequeue** - remove an item from the queue.

+Few more functions are required to make the above-mentioned queue operation efficient.
+These are:

-- peek - retrieves the value at the top of the queue without removing it
+- **Peek** - Gets the element at the front of the queue without removing it.
+- **isFull** - Checks if the queue is full.
-- contains - searches through the queue returning a boolean
+- **isEmpty** - Checks if the queue is empty.

+In queues, we always dequeue data, pointed by front pointer and while enqueing data in the queue we take help of rear pointer.